 EZRentOut enables you to effectively manage Point of Sale in your shop by making the ordering process faster.
 When you add an order, it is populated by default values (see Settings) and you can click anywhere to change them.
 For charging payments, you can use our Credit Card Swipe or PayPal integration.

-You can add items to an order faster by:
+You can add items to order faster by:

-– Simply selecting a few of them from the items list and add to order in mass.
+– Simply select a few of them from the items list and add to order in mass.

 – Use Order Page to add items do a rent out or sale.

 In this post, we’ll guide you through the process of using a Barcode scanner with EZRentOut.
 You can plug in a barcode scanning gun with your Mac/PC and scan barcodes to add items to an order; making the rental and sale transactions swift.
 Before we begin, make sure to enable handheld scanners from Settings -> Add Ons -> Hardware Integration.

 You can view a comprehensive list of recommended hardware for Barcode code scanners here.